stIncMale/stincmale.github.io/_posts/2015-01-01-race-condition-vs-data-race.md

     }

     public static void main(String... args) {
-        ForkJoinPool.commonPool().execute(RaceConditionExample::raiseFlag);
+        ForkJoinPool.commonPool().execute(FixedRaceConditionExample::raiseFlag);
         while (!flag); // r_i, where i ∈ [1, k], k is finite
         System.out.print(flag); // r
     }
 }
 ```

-For this modified program the JMM allows executions with *only* the following `so`:
+For this modified program the JMM allows executions with *only* the following sets of `so`:

 * `so1`: `w0`, `w1`, `r_1`, `r`